 Picture of a part of the world covered with enormous sand dunes.
 You may be thinking of a desert in Africa, Asia, or the southwestern United States.
 But there’s another place, above the 49th parallel, where you can find such sand dunes—Saskatchewan, Canada.
-Many of my compatriots from other parts of Canada love to make fun of how topographically dull Saskatchewan is; they say it’s an endless expanse of flatness, with no trees or hills.
-But this western Canadian province is full of surprises.
-Although the southern half of the province—where you’ll find major cities such as Regina and Saskatoon—is mostly prairie grasslands, the northern half is a wild expanse of rivers, lakes, and coniferous forests.
-It even has a salt lake with a mineral density greater than that of the Dead Sea, Lake Manitou (Cree for “Lake of Good Spirit”).
-And furthermore, Cypress Hills, in the southeastern corner of the province, is the highest point in Canada between Labrador and the Rockies.
-Besides, you can’t claim that a piece of land twice the size of Italy and almost as big as Texas could have so little range (pardon the pun).
-Is my defensiveness showing?
-And did I mention the glorious sunsets?
+Many people associate Saskatchewan with its prairie landscape, but although the southern half of the province—where you’ll find major cities such as Regina and Saskatoon—is mostly prairie grasslands, the northern half is a wild expanse of rivers, lakes, and coniferous forests.
+In its south-central region it even has a salt lake with a salinity that is half that of the Dead Sea, Little Manitou Lake (Cree for “Lake of Good Spirit”).
+And Cypress Hills, in the southeastern corner of the province, is the highest point in Canada between Labrador and the Rockies.
+This diversity is not so surprising when you consider that Saskatchewan is twice the size of Italy and almost as big as Texas.

-The sand dunes I mentioned earlier are associated with a body of water—Lake Athabasca, the province’s largest lake.
-Located in the far northwest of Saskatchewan, almost at the border with the Northwest Territories, Lake Athabasca is accessible only by floatplane, there being no roads that go that far north.
-On the south side of the lake, there is a natural geological formation that is unique and surprising to find at this northern latitude—the Athabasca Sand Dunes.
+Located in the far northwest corner of Saskatchewan, almost at the border with the Northwest Territories, the province’s largest lake, Lake Athabasca, is accessible only by floatplane, there being no roads that go that far north.
+On the south side of the lake is a natural geological formation that is unique and surprising to find at this northern latitude—the Athabasca Sand Dunes.
 In places 30 meters (98 feet) high, and stretching 100 km (62 miles) along the shore of Lake Athabasca, the Athabasca Sand Dunes are the world’s largest area of active sand dunes north of 58 degrees latitude.

 Don’t Desert Me